gonaicsoft/JavaScript-Calculator/README.md

-# JavaScript-Calculator
+# JavaScript calculator
- JavaScript calculator A calculator made with HTML, CSS and JavaScript.
+A calculator made with HTML, CSS and JavaScript.
 Contributions are welcomed.